parvez3019/log4error/README.md

 ## How to use it -

 ### Create a LoggerFilter
-- Create a LoggerFilter.class for the initialization of Logger
+- Create a `LoggerFilter.Class` for the initialization of Logger
 - Check out `LoggerFilterExample.class` for reference.

 ### Logger.info()